USA Today: USA Weekend

+USA Today Sports Weekly

-USA Today Sports WeeklyUSA Today Sports Weekly is a weekly magazine that covers news and statistics from Major League Baseball, Minor League Baseball and NCAA baseball, the National Football League (NFL) and NASCAR.
-It was first published on April 5, 1991, as USA Today Baseball Weekly, a tabloid-sized baseball-focused publication released on Wednesdays, on a weekly basis during the baseball season and bi-weekly during the off-season; the magazine expanded its sports coverage on September 4, 2002, when it adopted its current title after added stories about the NFL.
-Sports Weekly added coverage of NASCAR on February 15, 2006, lasting only during that year's race season; and added coverage of NCAA college football on August 8, 2007.
-The editorial operations of Sports Weekly originally operated autonomously from USA Today, before being integrated with the newspaper's sports department in late 2005.
+USA Today Sports Weekly is a weekly magazine that covers news and statistics from Major League Baseball, Minor League Baseball, NCAA baseball, the National Football League (NFL), and NASCAR.
+It debuted on April 5, 1991, as USA Today Baseball Weekly, a tabloid-sized publication published weekly on Wednesdays during the baseball season and bi-weekly during the off-season.
+The magazine expanded its sports coverage on September 4, 2002, adopting a general title after adding stories about the NFL.
+Sports Weekly added coverage of NASCAR on February 15, 2006, which lasted only through that year's race season.
+It added coverage of NCAA college football on August 8, 2007.
+The editorial operations of Sports Weekly operated independently from USA Today until being integrated into the newspaper's sports department in late 2005.

+The Big Lead

-The Big LeadThe Big Lead is a sports blog operated by USA Today that was launched in February 2006 by original owner Fantasy Sports Ventures (co-founded by Jason McIntyre and David Lessa), which was purchased by Gannett – which, beginning in April 2008, had maintained a strategic content and marketing partnership with the former company – in January 2012.
-The site – which is usually updated on a routine basis of 10 to 15 times per day between 8:00 a.m. and 6:00 p.m.
-Eastern Time – mainly covers sports, but also provides news and commentary on other news topics, ranging from politics to pop culture.
+The Big Lead is a sports blog operated by USA Today that was launched in February 2006 by Fantasy Sports Ventures, co-founded by Jason McIntyre and David Lessa.
+In April 2008, the blog established a strategic content and marketing partnership with Gannett.
+Gannett purchased The Big Lead in January 2012.
+The site is usually updated 10 to 15 times per day between 8:00 a.m. and 6:00 p.m.
+Eastern Time.
+It mainly covers sports but also provides news and commentary on other news topics, ranging from politics to pop culture.